system-zero/system-zero/data/docs/la.md

     # - var s = "string"; var sa = s; s[0] = 'd'
     # should `sa' be modified?
     # Such questions are answered by the implementation for now,
-    # but they should be documented one by one
+    # but they should be documented one by one.

   # finally: